rlease/GradientTableExample/README.md

 1. Add a UITableView to a view controller either through Interface Builder or initialized through code.
-2. Add starting and ending colors for the table view gradient through either of the following methods 1.If you have specific UIColors already, use the regular setupColors method
+2. Add starting and ending colors for the table view gradient through either of the following methods

+  1. If you have specific UIColors already, use the regular setupColors method

   ```
   setupColors(startcolor: UIColor, endcolor: UIColor)